nhs-r-community/git_training/guides/introduction_to_git.md

 # General: How to accept a pull request

-If you are assigned as the Reviewer of a Pull Request, you should receive an email notification from GitHub with a link to the pull request's webpage.
-You can also view any active pull requests by clicking on Pull Requests on the top bar menu.
+If you are assigned as the reviewer of a pull request, you should receive an email notification from GitHub with a link to the pull request's webpage.
+You can also view any active pull requests by clicking on pull requests on the top bar menu.

 ![](../images/pull_requests.png)